pavansachi/spring-boot-tomcat/README.md

 # spring-boot-tomcat
-starter for spring boot and tomcat
+A spring boot application with support for tommcat and swagger documentation.